tomfln07/tomfln_hud/readme.md

 ## Config file
 You can easly modify this resource's configuration with the config/config.js file !

-Change the name of your server (wich will be displayed on the hud), language and more...
+Change the name of your server (which will be displayed on the hud), language and more...

 ### Commands
 `> showhud 0 | 1`